lugawe/find/README.md

 ### 9 - Call with parameter -o value
 Sorts files using a linked list according to parameter value.

+### 10 - Call with parameter -c
+Prints the number of found files and directories instead of them themself.

+### 11 - Call with parameter -u username
+Prints only Files owned by user username.

+### 12 - Call with parameter -h
+Print a summary of the command-line usage of the command and exit.

 Passing parameter requires one of the following values: 'name' or 'type'.